apoorvam1/LeetCode/Tips/Tree Problem Solving Technique.md

 "Bottom-up" Solution

 "Bottom-up" is another recursion solution.
 In each recursion level, we will firstly call the functions recursively for all the children nodes and then come up with the answer according to the return values and the value of the root node itself.
 This process can be regarded as kind of postorder traversal.

+While solving problem with bottom up, think from a leaf node's perspective.
+What does that node needs to return to it's parent?

 Typically, a "bottom-up" recursion function bottom_up(root) will be like this:

 ======================================================================================